-Supreme Court takes up first big abortion case of Trump era
+Supreme Court takes up 1st big abortion case of Trump era

 The justices on Wednesday are examining a Louisiana law requiring doctors who perform abortions to have admitting privileges at a nearby hospital.
 A federal judge found that just one of Louisiana’s three abortion clinics would remain open if the law is allowed to take effect.

+Abortion-rights protesters filled the sidewalk in front of the court Wednesday morning.
+A smaller group of anti-abortion demonstrators stood across the street, some blowing shofars, rams’ horns used in Jewish services, to try to drown out the other side’s speakers.

-It is similar to one in Texas that the Supreme Court struck down in 2016.
+The Louisiana law is similar to one in Texas that the Supreme Court struck down in 2016.
 Since then, though, Donald Trump was elected president and he appointed two justices, Neil Gorsuch and Brett Kavanaugh, who have shifted the court to the right.
 Even with those two additions to the court, Chief Justice John Roberts almost certainly holds the deciding vote.

 When the justices temporarily blocked the Louisiana law from taking effect a year ago, Roberts joined the court’s four liberal justices to put it on hold.
 Kavanaugh and Gorsuch were among the four conservatives who would have allowed the law to take effect.